Antoni-Czaplicki/vulcan-for-hassio/README.md

 View your vulcan data as Home Assistant sensors and use it in automations.
 You can add multiple students by adding integration again.

 ## Get started
 To get started login as mobile app in Integrations page.
 In integration options you can select student and enable notifications.
-Actually only one student is supported.  \n
+Actually only one student is supported.
 You can easily add sensors to the lovelace interface using the "Add to Lovelace UI" option in the device page.
 ![image](docs/images/dashboard.png)